vmware-tanzu-labs/tanzu-validated-solutions/src/reference-designs/tko-on-vmc-aws.md

 | VMC on AWS SDDC Version    | 1.18 and later |
 | NSX Advanced Load Balancer | 22.1.2         |

-For up-to-date information about which software versions can be used together, check the Interoperability Matrix [here](https://interopmatrix.vmware.com/Interoperability?col=551,&row=648,%26789).
+For the latest information about which software versions can be used together, check the Interoperability Matrix [here](https://interopmatrix.vmware.com/Interoperability?col=551,&row=648,%26789).

 ## Benefits of Running VMware Tanzu on VMware Cloud on AWS

 VMware Cloud on AWS enables your IT and operations teams to add value to your investments in AWS by extending your on-premises VMware vSphere environments to the AWS cloud.
 VMware Cloud on AWS is an integrated cloud offering jointly developed by Amazon Web Services (AWS) and VMware.
 It is optimized to run on dedicated, elastic, bare-metal Amazon Elastic Compute Cloud (Amazon EC2) infrastructure and supported by VMware and its partners.
-To learn more about VMware Cloud on AWS, see [VMware Cloud on AWS Documentation](https://docs.vmware.com/en/VMware-Cloud-on-AWS/index.html).
+For more information about VMware Cloud on AWS, see [VMware Cloud on AWS Documentation](https://docs.vmware.com/en/VMware-Cloud-on-AWS/index.html).

 VMware Cloud on AWS enables the following: